Legacy-xcibe95x/AimTux-Stuff/README.md

 __Why My Launcher or Injector opens in Gedit?__
 Because you need to open your `File Explorer` then go to `Edit`, `Preferences`, `Behavior`, And Check `Ask Each Time`

+__Not working or Permission Denied?__
+cd Where the files are and Paste these into a terminal or From Properties Allow to run as Application.
+`chmod +x Launcher;chmod +x Injector;chmod +x AimTux Auto Installer`

 __Where can i get AimTux?__